-Sereboff discussed the significance that the plan was seeking funds from a specific identifiable source.
-"It [the plan] sought its recovery through a constructive trust or equitable lien on a specifically identified fund, not from the Sereboffs' assets generally, as would be the case with a contract action at law."
+Sereboff discussed the significance that the plan was seeking funds from a specific identifiable source in the possession of the defendant: "it [the plan] sought its recovery through a constructive trust or equitable lien on a specifically identified fund, not from the Sereboffs' assets generally, as would be the case with a contract action at law."
 Id, at 363.

-The court did leave open an important issue: whether relief sought was "appropriate equitable relief" under 502(a)(3) when the language in the plan did not allow for reductions pursuant to the "make whole" doctrine.
+The court did not address whether relief sought was "appropriate equitable relief" under 502(a)(3) when the language in the plan did not allow for reductions pursuant to the "make whole" doctrine.
 See, Id, at 369, fn.
 2.

 Tip #2: Be Sure to Explain to the Client that ERISA Liens Can Be Difficult to Negotiate

 Setting expectations for your client is key.
-Let them know that ERISA liens can be difficult to negotiate, and that success in reducing the lien claims will depend greatly on the plan language, whether the plan is insured or self-funded, and which federal circuit's law is applicable.
+Let them know that ERISA liens can be difficult to negotiate, and that success in reducing the lien claims will depend greatly on the plan language and whether the plan is insured or self-funded.

 Tip #3: Read the Contract